 18.104.22.168 Risks in Ignoring the Problems of Change

-The storming of the Capitol building was the culmination of Trump’s determination to hang onto power.
-It failed, but the threat to America’s democracy remains and further violence remains possible at future elections.
+Donald Trump was elected because both political parties had unconsciously taken risks in ignoring the problems of change.
+The storming of the Capitol building was the culmination of his determination to hang onto power.
+It failed, but the threat to America’s democracy remains.
+Further violence is possible at future elections.
 A Washington Post article – Voter suppression is bad.
 But this tactic is even worse – makes the following observation:

 “President Donald Trump’s effort to steal the 2020 presidential election fell short.
 Now Republicans across the country are promoting changes to laws and personnel that could allow him — or someone like him — to succeed in 2024.”

 America is not the only country whose democracy is under threat from an authoritarian populist.
 A European report finds waning of democracy in Poland, Hungary: it “deemed Poland deficient in the four main areas reviewed: national justice systems, anti-corruption frameworks, media freedom and checks and balances” and in “Hungary, government-sponsored laws targeting media freedoms, minority rights, the electoral system and academic and religious freedoms drew the commission’s notice”.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/6784.htm.